google/codeworld/web/help/GuideUnit1.md

 As you continue with CodeWorld, you'll learn a few more functions.
 For now, see if you can spruce up your nametag with some thicker lines.
-Try some solid shapes, too, and think about whether they are useful for creating your nametag.
+Try some solid shapes too and think about whether they are useful for creating your nametag.

 Transformations